 To keep players engaged, they need to explore new things in the game and this can only be achieved by new updates.
 Adding more loot, locations and skins proved to be a great method to keep and increase the fanbase, but going down the threshold, will definitely impact the game negatively.

 So, there you go.
 Is Fortnite Dying?
 Well yes, and will continue the steady decline as new games keep releasing and the remaining Fortnite streamers start realizing that the game that brings them the views and subs is no longer Fortnite.
 This will lead a good chunk of gamers to switch to the relevant new game, and in consequence, the new game will indirectly steal the audience.
 And that’s just how the market works.

-We all know playing a game and sticking to it for years will eventually build a strong relationship making it harder to accept the fact that it will start dying anytime soon and a new game will take its place and become the number one, yet the game that you’ve invested hours and days in is becoming unpopular and everyone is just hating on it because a streamer or a YouTuber said that it’s not relevant anymore.
+We all know that playing a game and sticking to it for years will eventually build a strong relationship, making it harder to accept the fact that it will start dying anytime soon.
+A new game will take its place and become the number one, yet the game in which you’ve invested hours and days is becoming unpopular.
+Everyone is just hating on it because a streamer or a YouTuber said that it’s not relevant anymore.

-It’s easy for companies to release a game that appeals to kids making it a good product for streamers and YouTubers to utilize to bring more eyeballs to their channels, but it’s also easy to lose all of that in a short amount of time.
-This doesn’t happen usually with mature audience-focused games as these players tend to make decisions based on their own opinions.
+It’s easy for companies to release a game that appeals to kids, making it a good product for streamers and YouTubers to utilize to bring more eyeballs to their channels, but it’s also easy to lose all of that in a short amount of time.
+This doesn’t happen usually with mature audience-focused games, as these players tend to make decisions based on their own opinions.
 But, there’s a downside to this, which is that this community is not as profitable as the young audience.
-That’s why we see a lot of games destined to the younger audience these days so companies like Epic Games increase its profit.
+That’s why we see a lot of games destined for a younger audience these days, so companies like Epic Games can increase their profit.

 That was it.
 If you want to learn more about battle royale games and what the future holds for this genre, you can check this article right here.